jina-ai/finetuner/docs/get-started/onnx/index.md

 neural network architectures.
 You can find out more in the [ONNX webpage](https://onnx.ai/).

-After converting a trained model to the ONNX format, you can use the [ONNX encoder](https://hub.jina.ai/executor/2cuinbko) from Jina Hub to deploy your embedding model.
-The encoder simply loads your embedding model in ONNX format and uses the ONNX runtime for running inference.
+After converting a trained model to the ONNX format, you can use the [ONNX encoder](https://hub.jina.ai/executor/2cuinbko) from Jina Hub to deploy your `embedding model`.
+The encoder simply loads your embedding model in ONNX format and uses the ONNX runtime for inference.
 The document tensors are fed to the ONNX model as input and the output NumPy vectors are assigned to the documents as embeddings.

-The ONNX encoder takes care of the embedding part and the only thing left is to add a custom executor for pre-processing in case there is the need for one.
-Additionally, you gain a boost in efficiency, since the conversion to ONNX already optimizes the model in various ways.
+The ONNX encoder takes care of the embedding part and the only thing left is to add a custom `Executor` for pre-processing in case there is the need for one.
+Additionally, you gain a boost in efficiency, since the conversion to ONNX already optimizes the model based on the platform/hardware device.

-This tutorial will walk you through a simple model finetuning and how you can convert to ONNX and use the ONNX encoder to deploy a Jina Flow.
+This tutorial will walk you through a simple model finetuning and how you can convert to ONNX and use the `ONNXEncoder` to deploy a Jina `Flow`.

 ````{info}
 Jina, onnx, torch and torchvision are required to run this example.
 You can install the packages using: